 I LOVE LOVE LOVE the way this face soap makes my skin feel.
 I definitely feel that I have less breakouts (even during “that time”) now that I’ve been using it consistently.
 The activated charcoal really works magic, and it doesn’t leave black stuff all over my bathtub like some other activated charcoal products I’ve tried.
 I also find that it lasts a long time, so it’s actually very economical as well as zero waste!
 The bar comes with a cardboard sleeve, and no excess packaging.
 I got mine from Edmonton’s RE:Plenish refillery and retail, who also have tons of other zero waste options.

 This Edmonton small business is owned by the nicest guys ever, and the bar soaps are sooooo luxurious and beautiful!
 They are almost too gorgeous to use.
 Almost.
 The bar soaps are made with olive oil, coconut oil, sustainable and ethically sourced palm oil, and castor oil.
 One of my favourite scents is the Cherry Almond – I wish I could eat it!
-They also sell an exfoliating wash bag that you can throw soap pieces into for a luxurious scrubby clean.
-All of their products are available online, and they are also at Edmonton’s Bountiful Farmers’ Market.
+You can also get thinner pieces in their sample pack (offcuts that would otherwise be wasted – so you’re reducing waste!) and I love throwing them in a soap bag for nice exfoliation.

 Note: Using conditioner bars is probably the most different changeover from a liquid product in a plastic bottle.
 I find I need to rub the bar quite a bit on my hair to get the “smoothness” I’m used to.
 The conditioner bars also don’t “stick together” the same way a normal soap bar or shampoo bar does.
 So when my conditioner bar gets really tiny or breaks into small pieces, they don’t smoosh together back into 1 bar.
-When this happens, I throw them into the cotton exfoliating bag from Unwrapped Life (it is terry cloth on one side, and mesh on the other), and use that to finish up the tiny pieces.
+When this happens, I throw them into a soap bag so it doesn’t fall apart while I finish it up!

 Earth Lover Co (Soothe My Soul) Shampoo/Body Wash Bar